Welcome to Teaching with Zoom!

 Teaching Online for Remote Learning

-Teaching online opens the door to new innovative teaching styles, dynamic interactions, inclusivity and assessments to enhance student learning in our Baruch community.
-Whether you are teaching synchronously, asynchronously, hybrid or hyflex, developing an online syllabus taps new skill sets in listening and communicating to create an effective learning environment.
-Beyond these basics, the online teacher must also address broader issues of security, intellectual freedom and privacy, inclusiveness and academic integrity.
+Teaching online opens the door to new innovative teaching styles, dynamic interactions, inclusivity, and assessments to enhance student learning in our Baruch community.
+Whether you are teaching synchronously, asynchronously, hybrid or hyflex, developing a syllabus that addresses virtual skill sets in listening, interacting, and communicating is essential to create an effective learning environment.
+Beyond these basics, the remote teacher must also address broader issues of security, intellectual freedom, and privacy, inclusiveness and academic integrity.
+When planning for virtual student learning, each faculty member must consider the best pedagogy (teaching style, policies, norms, assessment methods) and appropriate technology (method for communicating and engaging with students) to deliver the content and learning goals effectively.
+The Center for Teaching and Learning has many classes, tools, and individualized consulting to assist you in that effort.

-When planning for remote teaching, each faculty member must consider both the pedagogy (teaching style, policies, norms, assessment methods) and the technology (method for communicating and engaging with students) to create the best learning environment for the classes and content.
-This Zoom guide is designed for all the instructors who will need a remote class meeting platform to support any of the learning environments currently offered by Baruch.
+This Zoom guide is designed for all the instructors who need a remote/virtual class meeting platform to support any of the learning modalities currently offered by Baruch.
 If you have additional Zoom tech questions not answered here, you can always access the Zoom Help Center 24/7 or access the many links included in the guide.

-While this guide focuses on using Zoom to complement your online pedagogy objectives, other technologies for web conferencing (including Blackboard Collaborate) are supported by Baruch and CUNY and can be found in the web conferencing best practices guide.
+While this guide focuses on using Zoom to complement your online pedagogy objectives, other technologies for web conferencing (including Blackboard Collaborate and Microsoft Teams) are supported by Baruch and CUNY and can be found in the web conferencing best practices guide.
 Review these carefully and select the one that suits your teaching style.

 Note: If you want to explore the baseline guidelines for effective computer and internet connections that are needed to work effectively with Zoom, refer to this page at zoom.com.
 For those of you who may already be using Windows 11, you must use Zoom 5.9 or higher.